-- 1. Proposal narrative (6-8 pages)

 - 2. Curriculum vitae and letter of support from home institution advisor, if available

 - 3. Detailed budget and budget narrative

-- 4. Project time line
+- 4. Project timeline

 - 5. Summary of scholarly engagement and dissemination history

 - 6. Optional supporting documents

-A group of semifinalists will be invited to participate in web-based interviews that will occur in September 2021.
+A group of semifinalists will be invited to participate in web-based interviews that will occur in November 2023.
 Finalists for the program will be selected after all interviews are complete.

-Please direct inquiries to: Sheldon Oliver Watts, PhD, MPH, program officer Phone: (609) 627-5846
+Please direct inquiries to:

+Sheldon Oliver Watts, PhD, MPH, program officer

-Email: HES4A @rwjf.org
+Phone: (609) 627-5846 Email: HES4A@rwif.org